1/23/2019

 Brian

-Operator
+Conference Call Operator

 speaker

-Philip Kuzik
+Philip Cusick

 Thanks for getting me in, Gus.
-I guess two please, if I can.
-First, as we think about those term extensions that drove higher straight line revenue, it seems like that would be activity beyond regular way.
-But you've raised straight line guide nearly every quarter in the last couple of years.
+I guess two, please, if I can.
+First, as we think about those term extensions that drove higher straight line revenue, it seems like that would be activity beyond regular way, but you've raised straight line guide nearly every quarter in the last couple of years.
 Can you give me examples of what this sort of unexpected activity might be and why it might not happen in a particular quarter?

 speaker